bonjorno7/3dn-bip/docs/reference.md

             Remove preview with the given name and return it.

         Arguments:
-            key (str): The name of the preview to be fetched, removed, and access returned.
+            key (str): The name of the preview to be removed and returned.
-            default

         Returns:
-            An object of type ImagePreview.
+            An object of type ImagePreview or None.

     get():
         Description: